-Young Adult Carer Advisory Group
+Young Carer and Adult Carer Advisory Group

 - Advise Carers Trust Scotland on youth engagement work.

 - Lead on consultation activities for young carers and young adult carers to have their voices heard.

 - Raise awareness of the issues impacting young carers and young adult carers

 In July 2023, our Group participated in a training residential.
 They developed important skills to become peer researchers and consult young carers.